 (i) Formulate an internal anti-sexual harassment policy for prohibition, prevention and redressal of sexual harassment, promote gender-sensitive safe spaces and remove factors that contribute towards a hostile work environment against women;

-(ii) Use modules and reports prepared by the State Governments to conduct workshops and awareness programmes for sensitizing the employees with the provisions of the POSH Act;
+(ii) Use modules and reports prepared by the State Governments to conduct workshops and posh awareness training for sensitizing the employees with the provisions of this Act;

 (iii) Display the penal consequences of sexual harassment through posters, boards, etc. at prominent places in the workplace;